-FERC is the federal agency responsible for authorizing interstate pipeline facilities, LNG facilities on interstate pipeline systems, and LNG import and export terminals.
+FERC is the federal agency responsible for authorizing interstate pipeline facilities.
 The identification of environmental impacts related to the construction and operation of the Project, and the mitigation of those impacts, as disclosed in this EIS, would be components of the Commission's decision-making process.
 The Commission would issue its decision in an Order.
 If the Project is approved, the Order would specify that the pipeline and related facilities can be constructed and operated under the authority of section 7 of the NGA.
 The Commission may attach environmental conditions to the Order that would be enforceable actions to assure that the proper mitigation measures are implemented during construction and prior to the Project going into service.

 We prepared this EIS to assess the environmental impacts that could result from constructing and operating the Project.
 This document was prepared in compliance with the requirements of NEPA, the CEQ's regulations implementing procedural provisions of NEPA in 40 CFR 1500-1508, and the FERC's regulations implementing NEPA in 18 CFR 380.
-As applicable, this EIS is also intended to fulfill the cooperating federal agencies' NEPA obligations (see section 1.2.2).
+As applicable, this EIS is also intended to fulfill the BLM's NEPA obligations as a cooperating agency (see section 1.2.2).